erbridge/supernova.pet/content/services/index.md

 During holiday periods, my rates increase by 50%, subject to availability.
 [Contact me]({{< relref "/contact" >}} "Contact me") for more details.

+## Availability

+You can see when I have overnight sittings booked for the next few months in the calendar below.

+{{< existingSittingCalendar >}}

+Note that this calendar only updates periodically and is included here as a guide only.
+For up-to-date availability, please [contact me]({{< relref "/contact" >}} "Contact me").

 ## Location

 I currently operate **between Dewsbury and Wakefield, and cover some of the